 In his applied work, he has used understandings of security governance to enhance the quality (both effectiveness and justice) of security governance, with a particular focus on disadvantaged communities.
-This work has been undertaken in a variety of global context and has often been done in the context of commissions.
+This work has been undertaken in a variety of global context and has often been done in the context of Commissions.

 Further information can be found at: